Ballıgerme: History

 In 2020, the bridge was blown up with dynamite by "treasure hunters who erroneously believed they could find gold in the ruins."

-Çatalca Culture and Tourism Association President Ahmet Rasim Yücel told Sözcü newspaper that "according to the rumors that are spoken among the people and which are not original, the people who made these works put gold between the stones and asked the people to use them in times of absence.This unfounded gossip is dragging people here.
+Çatalca Culture and Tourism Association President Ahmet Rasim Yücel told Sözcü newspaper that "according to the rumors that are spoken among the people and which are not original, the people who made these works put gold between the stones and asked the people to use them in times of poverty.
+This unfounded gossip is dragging people here.
 They are tearing up these historical artefacts with fake treasure maps in their hands."